AdelaideBaron/csv_teams_attendance_collation/README.md

 - Teams attendance report with the first column containing the following rows (roughly rows 3 and 9:
   - Start time
   - Name
+  - People must join with the same name each week, otherwise it won't recognise that they're the same person
+- must not have anything but names in expected attendance, no headers

 ### How to use:
 1. Delete any output.csv files, or rename, prior to each run